 It may seem like a contradiction to say that you have to be stubborn but flexible.
 The reality of the creative process is that it is unpredictable and many parts of it are uncontrollable.
 The key is to know when to be stubborn and when to be flexible.

 When my publisher sent me the initial designs for the covers of Unmistakable: Why Only is Better Than Best, I immediately emailed my agent.
 She emailed my editor, and when we met for a conference call, my editor said, “I knew you hated them all the minute I got the email.”

 I told her that it was an oxymoron to have a book called Distinctive that looked like every other book on the shelf.
 When we got an idea for a version I liked, I asked the designers to be creative and give me variations on the color

 If there’s one personal trait that separates commercially successful artists from those who aren’t, it’s how they think about money.
 As Samantha Benett once said, you always get paid and you get paid in the currency you ask for.
 Commercially successful artists believe enough in the value of their work that they are unapologetic about asking people to pay for their work.

-Being good at what you do is a prerequisite to becoming a commercially successful artist, but it’s not enough.
+Being good at what art you do is a prerequisite to your art and becoming a commercially successful independent artist, but it’s not enough to create it.
 Making the art is only the first step.

-If you are driven by fame, attention, your name in lights, status, or a pot of gold at the end of the rainbow, life in the arts will inevitably disappoint you.
-Every commercially successful artist loves their work.
+If you are driven by fame, beauty, attention, your name in lights, status, or a pot of gold at the end of the rainbow, life in arts, crafts and careers in the fine arts, art, crafts, art and crafts will inevitably disappoint you.
+Every commercially successful artist and crafts and loves their work.

-Every commercially successful artist has these personality traits to varying degrees.
-If you want to make a living as an artist, develop the ones that align with your values, strengths, weaknesses, and talents within you.
+Every commercially successful independent artist has these six personality types and other personality patterns and personality type traits to varying degrees.
+If you want to make a living as an independent artist, develop the ones that align with your values, other personality types, strengths, weaknesses, and talents within you.